 We also helped them arrange new, unsecured credit cards with Affirm Financial and Capital One.
 (Please note Affirm no longer offer credit cards)

 Fast forward one year and the second mortgage is coming up for renewal.
 Bruce called me to ask if it would be too early to take them out of the second mortgage.

 What a difference one year makes!

-Last week we worked with XCEED Mortgage Corporation and they really liked all the changes Bruce and Rachel had made.
+We worked with XCEED Mortgage Corporation and they really liked all the changes Bruce and Rachel had made.